chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 ## Objective

 Economic theory tells us that a firm's investment policy (both R&D and CAPX), in the absence of _"economic frictions"_, should equate the marginal cost (MC) of an additional unit of capital to the marginal benefit (MB) of investing that capital today.

 If it was true that there are no relevant frictions (but there are!) **and** we could measure the ratio of MB/MC (which is called "Marginal Q"), then we could perfectly predict investment with only Marginal Q!

 Alas, measuring Marginal Q is impossible :( , so empirical researchers interested in understanding corporate investment policies have proposed many fixes.
 I won't discuss these other than to say most focus on improved estimation of Marginal Q or adding additional variables to investment models.
-And that's the approach this assignment is going to take.
+The latter is the approach this assignment is following - seeing if and how other variables are related to investment.

 **So today, we are going to an exploratory analysis: Are the investment choices (R&D and CAPX) a firm makes related to its technology and risks it faces?**